 We are pleased to offer some information to assist with your Zoo Visit.
 "Visiting the Zoo" is to help parents, teachers and other caregivers prepare guests with autism for their visit to the Zoo.
 A second guide helps to minimize sensory issues they may encounter or difficulties understanding rules with interactive experiences.
 It is suggested that you review the guides prior to your visit to the zoo.
 The guides are available at the Zoo, just ask a staff member for details.

 Visiting the Zoo

 Tampa’s Lowry Park Zoo welcomes trained service animals and service animals-in-training.
 We pride ourselves on providing broad access by service animals throughout our park, but because sensitivities can vary with our animal collection, guests with service animals are encouraged to check with Guest Relations on the day of visit to determine if access to any Zoo area is restricted on that day.
 Service animals are limited to dogs and miniature horses that have been individually trained to do work or perform tasks for the benefit of an individual with a disability.
 It does not include pets or emotional support animals.
 Service animals must remain harnessed or leashed at all times.
 If these devices interfere with the service animal’s work or the guest’s disability prevents them from using these devices, then the service animal must be under the guest’s complete control.
 Guests are responsible for the clean-up and for controlling their service animal’s behavior.
-Guest will be asked to remove service animals if these guidelines are not followed.
+Guests will be asked to remove service animals if these guidelines are not followed.
 The Zoo does not offer pet boarding facilities.